 GOP targets landmark Endangered Species Act for big changes

-This Nov.
-4, 2013, file photo shows a salmon making its way up the salmon ladder at Nimbus Hatchery in Rancho Cordova, Calif.
-In control of Congress and soon the White House, Republicans are readying plans to roll back the influence of the Endangered Species Act, one of the government's most powerful conservation tools, after decades of complaints that it hinders drilling, logging and other activities.
+In this May 9, 2008, file photo, male sage grouses fight for the attention of female southwest of Rawlins, Wyo.
+Republicans in Congress are readying plans to roll back the reach of the Endangered Species Act after decades of complaints that it hinders drilling, logging and other activities on public lands.

 Add your comments below